 You may access the College Navigator website for a complete breakdown of the student body including the percentage of enrolled, full-time Fellows by gender and race.
 A breakdown by Federal Pell Grant recipients is provided by institutions with undergraduate students only; the AFI Conservatory is a graduate-only program and therefore does not report data by Federal Pell Grant recipients.

 Please note that due to limitations in the data collection methods, College Navigator may not present all data correctly.
-If you have any questions regarding the data, please contact Carl Smith, Associate Registrar, at 323.856.7767.
+If you have any questions regarding the data, please contact Annika Hylmo at 323.856.7697.

 Cost of Attendance (Price of Attendance)

-Institutions are required to make available to their Cost of Attendance.
-The Cost of Attendance includes the cost of tuition and fees and a reasonable estimate for books, supplies, off-campus room and board, transportation, estimated loan fees and miscellaneous personal expenses.
+Institutions are required to make available their cost of attendance.
+The cost of attendance includes the cost of tuition and fees and a reasonable estimate for books, supplies, off-campus room and board, transportation, estimated loan fees and miscellaneous personal expenses.

 A detailed account of our costs can be found on the Financial Aid Office section of our website.
 For more information, please contact the Financial Aid Office at 323.856.7699.